boogie-org/corral/AddOns/DistributedService/README.txt

     c. timeout: How long should verification run before timing out (in seconds)
     d. inputFilesDirectoryPath: Path to the input directory.
 Hydra will verify each boogie file in the directory.
 For each boogie file <filename.bpl>, Hydra will write the result (putcome, total time etc.) in <filename.bpl.txt> in the same directory.
     e. corralDumpBoogie: Set this to corral.exe
+    f. dumpSIBoogieFiles: Set this to false if you are feeding SI boogie files as input to Hydra.
+Set this to true if you want to dump SI boogie files from input boogie files and then run verification on SI boogie files.
+    g. boogieDumpDirectory: Path to the directory where Hydra will dump SI boogie files if you set dumpSIBoogieFiles to true.
-    f. serverAddress: ip address and port of the Hydra server.
+    h. serverAddress: ip address and port of the Hydra server.
 You may need to set custom in/out tcp and udp rules in order to enable the server to listen the specified port
-    g. corralArguments: set of arguments which corralDumpBoogie will use to dump intermediate SI boogie files
+    i. corralArguments: set of arguments which Hydra will use to dump intermediate SI boogie files if you set dumpSIBoogieFiles to true
-    h. hydraArguments: set of arguments which Hydra will use to verify the intermediate SI boogie files
+    j. hydraArguments: set of arguments which Hydra will use to verify the intermediate SI boogie files
-    i. startLocalListener: setting this to true will let Hydra run clients on the Server machine as well
+    k. startLocalListener: setting this to true will let Hydra run clients on the Server machine as well

 3. Run AddOns\DistributedService\LocalServerInCsharp\LocalServerInCsharp\bin\Debug\LocalServerInCsharp.exe <path-to-config.txt> on the server machine
 If you are using multiple listener nodes,